tkubica12/kubernetes-demo/README.md

 kubectl get service
 ```

-## Test Linux to Windows communication
+## Test Linux to Windows communication (currently only for ACS mixed cluster, no AKS)
 In this demo we want to make sure our Linux and Windows containers can talk to each other.
 Connect from Linux container to internal service endpoint of IIS.

 ```